XDpaddle/SRMNet_Paddle-main/README.md

-# 基于Paddle复现《Real Image Denoising with Feature Attention》
+# 基于Paddle复现《Selective Residual M-Net for Real Image Denoising》

 ## 1.简介

-Deep convolutional neural networks perform better on images containing spatially invariant noise (synthetic noise); however, their performance is limited on real-noisy photographs and requires multiple stage network modeling.
-To advance the practicability of denoising algorithms, this paper proposes a novel single-stage blind real image denoising network (RIDNet) by employing a modular architecture.
-We use a residual on the residual structure to ease the flow of low-frequency information and apply feature attention to exploit the channel dependencies.
-Furthermore, the evaluation in terms of quantitative metrics and visual quality on three synthetic and four real noisy datasets against 19 state-of-the-art algorithms demonstrate the superiority of our RIDNet.
+Image restoration is a low-level vision task which is to restore degraded images to noise-free images.
+With the success of deep neural networks, the convolutional neural networks surpass the traditional restoration methods and become the mainstream in the computer vision area.
+To advance the performanceof denoising algorithms, we propose a blind real image denoising network (SRMNet) by employing a hierarchical architecture improved from U-Net.
+Specifically, we use a selective kernel with residual block on the hierarchical structure called M-Net to enrich the multi-scale semantic information.
+Furthermore, our SRMNet has competitive performance results on two synthetic and two real-world noisy datasets in terms of quantitative metrics and visual quality.
+The source code and pretrained model are available at https://github.com/TentativeGitHub/SRMNet.

 ## 2.复现精度